2026 RBC Heritage Guide

 General Parking at the Coastal Discovery Museum at Honey Horn

-- Free parking with motor coach service to Harbour Town Marina (20-minute ride), 6:30 AM – 9:30 PM, Tuesday through Sunday.
+- Complimentary parking with motor coach service to and from Harbour Town Marina (approximately a 20-minute ride), 6:30am-9:30pm Tuesday through Sunday.
+There is no general spectator parking inside Sea Pines.

-- Location: 70 Honey Horn Drive, Hilton Head Island, SC 29926.
+- 70 Honey Horn Drive, Hilton Head Island, SC 29926

 Official Tournament Shuttle from Coligny Beach Parking Lot

-- Parking is first-come, first-served.
+- Bicycle parking is available in the Coligny Plaza area.
+Parking is first-come, first-served.

-- Location: 102 Pope Avenue, Hilton Head Island, SC 29928.
+- 102 Pope Avenue, Hilton Head Island, SC 29928

 Bicycle Parking at Harbour Town

-- Click here to view/download/print the 2025 bike map.
+- Click here to view/download/print the 2026 bike map.

 Designated Parking for People with Disabilities

-- Designated disabled parking near the shuttle area at The Coastal Discovery Museum at Honey Horn.
+- Designated parking for people with disabilities will be located close to the shuttle loading area at The Coastal Discovery Museum at Honey Horn.
+Disabled Person Parking Identification Placard must be visible entering the lot.

 Ride Share App & Taxi Policy

-After hours, taxis and ride shares can pick up at locations around Harbour Town Golf Links once play ends.
+During tournament hours, the taxi and Ride Share App designated pick-up and drop-off location is The Shops at Sea Pines Center.
+After hours, taxis and ride shares will be able to pick up at locations around the Harbour Town Golf Links once tournament play has ended.

 What to Wear & Bring